Ferromagnet with a noncollinear antiferromagnetic order and anomalous Hall effect: A model of a ferromagnet with the noncollinear antiferromagnetic order

 where $c_{x/y} = \cos(k_{x/y})$ is introduced for brevity, and $\partial_{x/y}$ is the partial derivative over $k_{x/y}$.
 Derivatives are $\partial_{x}\phi_{\bf k} = c_{x}s_{y}/s_{\bf k}^2$, $\partial_{y}\phi_{\bf k} = - c_{y}s_{x}/s_{\bf k}^2$, and

 where note $\xi$ rather than $\xi_{\bf k}$ in the last term in the numerator.

 Thus, we finally obtain

 where in deriving it we have used a definition of $\xi_{\bf k}$ and $c_{x/y}^2+s_{x/y}^2 = 1$ identity.
 At $h_{z} = 0$ we have $\Omega_{{\bf k}; 1;-} +\Omega_{{\bf k}; 2;-} = 0$, and there is no anomalous Hall effect in the absense of the ferromagnetic order.
 We plot anomalous Hall conductivity $\sigma_{\mathrm{AHE}}/e^2$ in Fig. (\ref{fig:fig3}) as a function of $h_{z}$ for different values of $\gamma$.
 In addition, in Fig. (\ref{fig:fig4}) we plotted eigenvalues of fermions calculated in a strip geometry in $x$ coordinate with a hard-wall boundary condition.
 There are chiral edge states dispersing in the gap of the bulk spectrum.
 We checked that the edge states remain gapless in the parameter window of $\vert h_{z} \vert < 2\xi$.
 The edge states disappear as $h_{z}$ increases, namely, when it is $\vert h_{z} \vert \geq 2\xi$.
 Evolution of the total Berry curvature, $\Omega_{{\bf k}; 1;-} +\Omega_{{\bf k}; 2;-}$, of the valence band fermions for different values of $h_{z}$ is shown in Fig. (\ref{fig:fig5}).
 For example, at $h_{z}=2.5\xi$ the amount of positive and negative parts of the curvature becomes about equal, and hence the anomalous Hall conductivity indeed vanishes.
-This is consistent with Fig. (\ref{fig:fig3}) and with the absence of the chiral edge states at $\vert h_{x}\vert > 2\xi$.
-We note that according to Fig. (\ref{fig:fig3}) the anomalous Hall conductivity isn't quantized in the region $\vert h_{z} \vert < 2\xi$.
-This is the region where there are chiral edge states, and the Berry curvature is mostly of the same sign for all $k_{x}$ and $k_{y}$.
-Absence of quantization is due to the parameter-dependent structure of the total Berry curvature for the valence band fermions shown in Fig. (\ref{fig:fig5}).